The IRS Has Released New Crypto Tax Guidance

 The IRS states, “You may choose which units of virtual currency are deemed to be sold, exchanged, or otherwise disposed of if you can specifically identify which unit or units of virtual currency are involved in the transaction and substantiate your basis in those units...” by, for example, using TokenTax for your crypto tax lot tracking.

-TokenTax is home of the minimization algorithm that helps you identify which holdings will result in the lowest tax liability in real time.
+TokenTax is the home of the minimization algorithm that helps you identify which holdings will result in the lowest tax liability in real-time.

 TokenTax automatically imports this information needed for specific identification when you import your transaction data.

-In question/answer 35, the IRS clarifies, “If you transfer virtual currency from a wallet, address, or account belonging to you, to another wallet, address, or account that also belongs to you, then the transfer is a non-taxable event, even if you receive an information return from an exchange or platform as a result of the transfer.”
+Crypto transfers between wallets you control are not taxable.
+In question/answer 35, the IRS clarifies, “If you transfer virtual currency from a wallet, address, or account belonging to you to another wallet, address, or account that also belongs to you, then the transfer is a non-taxable event, even if you receive an information return from an exchange or platform as a result of the transfer.”

-Unfortunately many crypto tax software providers — even the tax forms provided by prominent exchange Coinbase — automatically counted withdrawals as taxable events.
+Unfortunately, many crypto tax software providers — even the tax forms provided by prominent exchange Coinbase — automatically count withdrawals as taxable events.
 If you filed your taxes in prior years with Coinbase tax reports, you have likely overpaid your taxes and can claim a refund if you amend your filing within 3 years.
 TokenTax’s team of accountants can help you get back these overpayments.

 Taxpayers must maintain records of their transactions